• Home

 My Inspiration

-"FANTASY FICTION WORLD" What is it?
-A place created by a writer to accommodate their story.
-A place conceived in their imagination.
-By definition, fiction is "imaginary" or "untrue".
 Everyone had their favorite subjects of learning while growing up.
 Mine were History and Geography.
 I loved to study maps and imagine what those faraway places looked like.
 I especially loved medieval history and ancient warfare.
-I guess that's why I fell in love with fantasy fiction based in medieval times.
+I guess that's why I was drawn to fantasy fiction based in medieval times.
+I've often wondered what life would've been like in Europe in the Middle Ages: harsh and diffucult, at times, brutal and unforgiving, yet, simple, peaceful, honorable.
+I sometimes feel like I was born 700 years too late.
+If you've ever seen the movie Timeline, Gerard Butler's character in that was me.
+I would've stayed in the past, too.

-I wanted to create characters who would do more than engage and entertain the readers.
-I wanted every aspect of their lives: their thoughts and actions, their hopes and dreams, their motivations and desires, their fears and regrets, to embrace and profoundly impact the reader's imagination.
-In other words, I wanted them to have the same baggage that you and I carry around and deal with every day.
+I wanted to create characters who would do more than just engage and entertain the readers.
+I wanted every aspect of their lives: their thoughts and actions, their hopes and dreams, their motives and desires, their fears and regrets, to embrace and profoundly impact the reader's imagination.
+In other words, I wanted them to be real.
+I wanted them have the same baggage that you and I carry around and deal with every day of our lives.

 The other thing I wanted to do was to build a world of such stunning, breathtaking beauty that the reader would be carried away to join their favorite character in the story.
-They could walk beside them on the dusty road of that quaint little town or the fanciful cobblestone street among the mansions of the wealthiest residents in a sparkling, bustling city.
-They could ride with them through the forest and smell the coming rainstorm as it moved down from the high country or stand on that mountain and survey the snow-covered valley far below.
+They could walk beside them on the dusty road of a quaint little sleepy town, or on the cobblestone street among the mansions of the wealthiest residents in a sparkling, bustling city.
+They could ride with them through the forest and smell the coming rainstorm as it moved down from the high country or stand on a mountain and survey the snow-covered valley far below.

-I've been blessed with a life of travel.
-Though I've not been overseas, I've travelled North America extensively, including 46 of our 50 states and Canada.
-I've witnessed many splendors of the natural world and ultimately used those experiences to help me craft my fictional world.
+I've been truly blessed with a life of travel.
+Though I've not been overseas, I've traveled North America extensively, including 46 of our 50 states, and Canada.
+I've witnessed many splendors of the natural world and, ultimately, used those experiences to help me craft my fictional worlds.

-I've stood alone on a mountain top where I could see for a hundred miles and walked through the arid deserts of the American southwest.
-I've been to the everglades and stood on the edge of the Grand Canyon.
-I've swam in the Pacific, the Atlantic, the Caribbean, and been to all the Great Lakes.
-I've sailed on a paddle-wheeler down the mighty Mississippi and witnessed the turbulent waters of the Columbia River Gorge.
+I've stood alone on a mountain top where I could see for a hundred miles and walked through the arid deserts and canyonlands of the American Southwest.
+I've been to the Everglades, the Black Hills, and Crater Lake.
+I've stood on the edge of the Grand Canyon.
+I've swam in the Pacific, the Atlantic, the Caribbean, and been to all of the Great Lakes.
+I've sailed on a historic paddle-wheeler down the mighty Mississippi and looked upon the turbulent waters of the Columbia River Gorge.
 I've witnessed the geysers of Yellowstone and the waterfalls of Yosemite.
+I've stood quietly in the beautiful, serene meadows of Civil War battlefields and imagined the ferocity of the fighting as Americans faced each other for a cause they considered righteous.

-I've stood in the beautiful, serene meadows of Civil War battlefields and imagined the ferocity of the fighting as Americans faced each other for a cause they each considered righteous.
-I once spent a week in a snow cave in February at 11,000 ft. altitude in the Colorado Rockies.
-Alone, I sat down on a boulder at the tree line while snowflakes the size of silver dollars fell.
-It was so quiet and still, I could hear them settle on the snowpack around me.
-For me, it was truly a perfect moment in time.
+I once spent a week in a snow cave in February at 10,000 ft. altitude in the Colorado Rockies.
+Alone, I sat down on a boulder at the treeline while snowflakes the size of silver dollars fell.
+It was so quiet and still that I could hear them settle on the snowpack around me.
+For me, it was truly a perfectly profound moment in time.

-Amazing things I've witnessed in my lifetime, yet nothing in nature has moved me like my first walk through the Redwood Forest of northern California.
-Every time I've been there, it has been an indescribably surreal experience.
+Amazing things I've witnessed in my lifetime.
+Yet, nothing in nature has moved me like my first walk through the Redwood Forest of northern California.
+Every time I've been there, it's been an indescribably surreal experience.
 Nothing else has ever made me feel so tiny and insignificant.
 That is why I created the Land of Dead Giants in my fictional world.
-I alluded to them in book I and book II, and I plan to take the reader there in person in the first book of my next trilogy.
-I never seem to get enough of visiting those places in my mind.
+I allude to them in A Perilous Road, and A Fighter's Destiny.
+And my readers will go there in the first book of my next trilogy, The Myndoran Chronicles.
+I can never seem to get enough of visiting the astonishing wonders of the nature, whether in real life, or in my fictional worlds.

 Join My Journey